Browse Wellness

 Is 30 minutes of yoga a day enough exercise?

-There is no one definitive answer to this question.
 Some people may find that 30 minutes of yoga a day is enough exercise, while others may need more or less depending on their fitness goals and level of activity.
+There is no one-size-fits-all answer to this.

 Conclusion